| |

 • 20-25 % in ice cream

-• 50% in baked goods including yeast
+• 50% in baked goods, including yeasted bakes

 CAN I USE INVERT SUGAR IN PLACE OF CORN SYRUP ?

-Yes.
+• Yes.
 Invert Sugar and Corn Syrup are very similar.
 They are both sweet and very smooth.
 Both also work as crystallization inhibitors.
-And they can help prevent or slow down crystallization in candies, toffee, ice cream fudge etc. I’ve used it to make Thick Caramel and Homemade Marshmallows with no issues.
+And they can help prevent or slow down crystallization in candies, toffee, ice cream, fudge, etc. I’ve used it to make Thick Caramel and Homemade Marshmallows with no issues.
 You can also use it in cakes and cookies to prolong their shelf life.

 MORE ABOUT INVERT SUGAR SYRUP